 The second aspect regarding Eve is the passage post-fall which places these words in God’s mouth- “I will greatly multiply thy sorrow and thy conception.
 In sorrow thou shalt bring forth children, and thy desire shall be to thy husband, and he shall rule over thee.”
 The manual quotes President Kimball to the extent that we should read “rule” there as “preside.”
 While there are certainly discussions to be had about the semantics and practical applications of that term, let’s specify that President Kimball believed that marriage should be “a full partnership.
 We do not want our LDS women to be silent partners or limited partners in that eternal assignment!
 Please be a contributing and full partner.”
 (Link)

 The Ensign in 2007 ran an article that addressed this passage and the “help meet” passage.
 Unfortunately, it made some claims about the Hebrew text that were not supportable.
 The passage here does indeed mean “rule over,” not “rule with” as the Ensign claimed.
 (I wrote a detailed and critical but charitable take here.)
 However, there’s another way to deal with this passage.
-President Kimball apparently viewed this passage as prescriptive, as the way God intends things to be, the ideal.
-I do not.
-I think it’s descriptive.
-In other words, I view Genesis as describing the natural circumstances of their now-fallen state, our earthly imperfect impulses and conditions, not the heavenly ideal.
+President Kimball apparently viewed this passage as prescriptive, as the way God intends and wants things to be, the ideal.
+This approach assumes scripture functions, essentially, as a rule book of consistent and unchanging principles.
+I see this passage as descriptive.
+In other words, I view Genesis as describing the natural circumstances of a non-Edenic state, our earthly imperfect impulses and conditions, not a heavenly ideal we should try to emulate here.
 I can see why someone concerned with equality who also viewed the passage as prescriptive would want to soften it.

 Terminology– Sin vs transgression.
 Note that the Genesis text doesn’t use any of these words, sin, transgression, Fall, etc. I think Elder Oaks and Joseph Fielding Smith, as quoted in the manual, are implicitly responding to certain ideas about the fall being sexual.
 (See below.)
 Oaks makes use of lawyerly distinctions of malum prohibitum (something that is wrong because only it has been prohibited) vs malum in se (something that is always wrong) to talk about sin vs. transgression.

 Hebrew makes different distinctions.
-When they aren’t used synonymously, sin or “chatta” means “to take one’s best shot and miss” whereas transgression is “willful violation.”
-But Hebrew has a wide variety of terms for this kind of thing, and most often they can be substituted for each other.
+When they aren’t used synonymously, sin or chatta (that’s a gutteral ch like loch, not like check) means “to take one’s best shot and miss” whereas transgression is “willful violation.”
+But Hebrew has a wide variety of terms for this kind of thing, and often they can be substituted for each other.
 Consequently, we shouldn’t make a habit of reading in technical meaning wherever we see a particular word used.

 As a secondary tidbit on this topic, one sometimes hears the term “immaculate conception.”
 This does not refer to the virgin birth, but to Mary’s birth.
 That is, a long-standing mainstream Christian tradition maintained the following.
 “Although the early church fathers refer to Adam’s fall, they generally retain a strong emphasis upon individual human responsibility.
 Not until Augustine do we find an extended attempt to define clearly a doctrine of the fall in terms of the connection between the sin and guilt of Adam and the sin and guilt of all humanity.
 Augustine… thought of original sin as inherited sin, the fallen nature of Adam transmitted biologically through sexual procreation from fathers to their children.
 Moreover, since all were germinally present in Adam, all actually participated in Adam’s sin….Augustine’s interpretation was largely confirmed at the Council of Orange (529).
 Despite modification by Anselm and moderation by Thomas Aquinas it remained generally that of the church throughout the Middle Ages.”
 New Dictionary of Theology, “Fall.”